 Check the vehicle for any damage

-Before you leave the depot, make sure you check your rental car for any damage not listed in the report.
+• Before you pick up your hire car and leave the depot, make sure you check your rental car for any damage not listed in the report.
 It is a good idea to take some photos if you find any additional damage.
 You should also report any damage so that it can be added to the report.

 Step 4: Know the road rules and toll charges before driving your car